IxPrumxI/UhcCore/README.md

 Keep in mind that there is neither any complete documentation nor any guarantee that the plugin classes won't change in future releases.
-Stay tuned for a proper API (but there is no ETA yet)!
+Stay tuned for a stable API (but there is no ETA yet)!

 ## Contributing